-As flexible, easy and location-independent as studying at the eLearning Academy (eLAC) is, so is the organisation of the eLAC itself.
-The eLAC is located close to the University of Applied Sciences (UAS) Burgenland in a small office in the old administration building of Esterhazy Palace in Eisenstadt, 45 kilometres from Vienna.
+Studying at the eLearning Academy (eLAC) is flexible, easy and location-independent.
+And so is eLAC's organisation.
+The eLAC is located close to the University of Applied Sciences (UAS) Burgenland in an office that formerly held the administration building of Esterhazy Palace in Eisenstadt, a small town 45 kilometres South of Vienna.

-The eLAC works with a number of independent module leaders who get to know the students in the distance learning courses.
+The eLAC works with a number of independent module managers who get to know the students through their distance learning courses.
 Only a small team works exclusively for eLAC.
-It is presented here for our students.
+Meet the team here:

 Course manager and office manager

-Anria Brandstätter herself holds two master's degrees in marketing communications.
-She advises interested parties and, as course manager, is the first point of contact for all student matters.
-If Anria isn't in the office, you'll find her in the garden.
+Anria Brandstätter holds two master's degrees in marketing communications.
+She advises interested parties and, as programme manager, Anria is the first point of contact for all student issues.
+If Anria isn't at the office, you'll find her in her garden.

-Michael Roither ensures that the organisation of the eLAC is operational.
-He becomes visible for students when it comes to his favourite subjects of crisis communication, communication theories and communication ethics in the master´s programmes.
-If Michael is once late with the module feedback, then he's on tour with his band.
+Michael Roither is in charge of keeping the organisation of the eLAC operational.
+He works with students in the programme in courses related to his favourite subjects crisis communications, communication theories and communication ethics.
+If Michael happens to be late with the module feedback, then he's most probably on tour with his band.

 Silvia Ettl-Huber is co-owner of eLAC and develops ideas for new programmes.
-Operationally, she appears for students when it comes to her favourite subjects of storytelling and scientific work.
-When Silvia is not giving module feedback, she is probably trail riding.
+Students come in contact with her when she teaches her favourite subjects storytelling and scientific writing.
+When Silvia is not working out module feedback, she is probably out and about trail riding.